Shipping a Large RF Transmitter System

 Dimensions, Weight, and Component Identification

-- Calculate the gross and net weights of each component and the total shipment.
+- Calculate the gross and net weights for each component and the total shipment weight.

 Potential Hazards and Safety Precautions